 Discover more excellent restaurants in Copenhagen.

-Our Dinner at Noma
+Our Dinner At Noma

 Our entry to the restaurant’s expansive campus began with a short lakeside stroll.
 Well, that and a flight to Copenhagen earlier in the day.

 After ambling past beds of sunflowers and lion’s tails, we proceeded through an arched tunnel constructed of antlers before eventually encountering a hero’s welcome of 100 (or so it seemed) chefs greeting us at the same moment.
-Chef René Redzepi, fresh from winning the “World Best Restaurant” title in Antwerp, stood humbly at the end of the line.
+Chef René Redzepi, fresh from winning the “World’s Best Restaurant” title in Antwerp, stood humbly at the end of the line.
 Daryl, who understands the busy life of an executive chef, was pleasantly shocked by the acclaimed chef’s presence.

 It was all magnificent and overwhelming but what’s glued to our minds is the first of 18 plates – a reindeer skull served atop a napkin in a simple, rustic, dark brown wicker basket.
 At that moment, we knew that Noma’s Game and Forest season was no joke.